suniljangir/Soft-Computing-Lab-2020/Manasvi Vashishtha-4th yr-Section C/README.md

 This is the repo for my Soft Computing Laboratory projects.

-Feel free to send some Pull Requests, suggestions are invited
+Feel free to send some Pull Requests, suggestions are invited.